yewstack/yew/examples/README.md

 In order to run the examples, we provide the `run_example.sh` script.
 This script takes care of compiling the example and runs a web server for you.
-All that's left for you to do is to play around with the examples :).
+All that's left is for you to play around with the examples :).

 > **A note for Windows users:**<br>
 > Depending on how you installed `git` you will already have a bash emulator at your disposal.
 This allows you to run the `run_example.sh` script (and any other bash script) normally.<br>